 Results and Effectiveness: The goal was 10,000 coupon downloads over 3 months.
 Week one, we got 13,707.
 We collected over 2.5 million Likes from users, 20,000 new Facebook friends, and chicken orders went up 30% almost immediately.
 According to the cable company, in the first month 1 million households tuned in and stayed tuned in for an average of 8.2 minutes.
 It was the number 2 trending topic on Twitter and has earned over 36 million free media impressions.
 Tons of earned media with skyrocketing sales, and we even created a new revenue stream for cable companies.
 What more could you ask for?

 This professional campaign titled 'The Rotisserie Channel' was published in Canada in June, 2011.
 It was created for the brand: Cara Operations, by ad agency: BBDO.
 This Film medium campaign is related to the Food industry and contains 1 media asset.
-It was submitted about 11 years ago.
+It was submitted over 12 years ago.